access-to-justice-lab/JohnsonCountyScraper/README.md

 # JohnsonCountyScraper
+This scraper was built to scrape the Johnson County, Kansas District Court Public Records website at http://www.jococourts.org/.

+This has only been tested on criminal and traffic cases.

+## Set Up
-## MySQL
+### MySQL
-You need to create an env.list file and populate it with
+Remove the .sample on the env.list.sample file and replace values with your mysql server information.
 ```
 sql_user=user
 sql_password=password